bestwebsoft/contact-form-wordpress-plugin/readme.txt

 6. Plugin extra settings in WordPress admin panel with additional fields.

 == Changelog ==

+= V3.85 - 25.12.2014 =
+* NEW : We added functionality for displaying two or more contact forms on a single page.
+* Update : We changed the layout of Contact Form from fixed to responsive.
+* Update : The French language file is updated.
+* Update : The Japanese language file is updated.
+* Update : The Estonian language file is updated.

 = V3.84 - 21.10.2014 =
 * Update : The Norwegian and Russian language files are updated.